Telecom Billing - Quick Guide

-If the payments are made using cash or cheque then either it can be entered into the system upfront the customer or if this is collected by some agencies, then all such payments are collected and posted to the billing system using automated methods provided by the billing system.
+If the payments are made using cash or cheque, then either it can be entered into the system upfront the customer or if this is collected by some agencies, then all such payments are collected and posted to the billing system using automated methods provided by the billing system.

-For all the payments received, payment files are prepared with a predefined format and then they are pushed automatically to a predefined location from where Billing System picks them up and upload into the billing database.
+For all the payments received, payment files are prepared with a predefined format and then they are pushed automatically to a predefined location from where Billing System picks them up and uploads into the billing database.

-There may be a situation when a payment made by credit card or cheque does not go through.
-If this payment is already posted into the system then it needs a cancellation to adjust the amount.
+There may be a situation, when a payment made by credit card or cheque does not go through.
+If this payment is already posted into the system, then it needs a cancellation to adjust the amount.
 Billing System provides utilities to handle failed or cancelled payments.

 An interface is a bound between the billing system and any other external system to receive the payment.
 Interface allows two systems to communicate with other based on predefined rules.

-Similar way, there could be file based or online interfaces provided for third party involved in collecting payments.
+Similar way, there could be file-based or online interfaces provided for third party involved in collecting payments.

 Telecom Billing - Disputes & Adjustments